top of page

 Support for Individuals and Families at the End of Life

-As a death midwife for humans, I support individuals who are nearing the end of life, as well as their families and caregivers.
+As a death midwife, I support individuals who are nearing the end of life, as well as their families, animal companions, and caregivers.
 This support may include gentle presence, listening, legacy or life-review conversations, emotional reassurance, vigil sitting, and guidance around the dying process.

 This care is inclusive, non-religious unless requested, and grounded in respect for each person’s unique experience.